LunarWatcher/lunarwatcher.github.io/content/posts/2019-11-15-why-im-leaving-stack-exchange.md

 I want to be clear before I continue: I support the changes to the Code of Conduct, but I personally believe the implementation should've been done in a way that doesn't put targets on us LGBTQ+ users.
 The strictness of the CoC has made free speech and coerced speech be thrown in as arguments against the CoC.
 People see the CoC as a "do this or else" rather than as a way to implement guidelines that give support to preferred pronouns, as well as a way of handling cases where someone intentionally misgenders as a way of being offensive.

+> Editor's note (25.01.2020):
+> I've been paying some attention to the situation in the SE network after I left.
+One major change following this post is the firing of [two community managers](https://meta.stackexchange.com/q/342031), with a since deleted Tweet pointing to at least three people being fired.
+Additionally, Monica appears to have taken legal action, but the outcome isn't made public because of lawyer stuff.
+SE has continued down the same path they've been on, with little change.
+The CEO recently posted [a blog](https://stackoverflow.blog/2020/01/21/scripting-the-future-of-stack-2020-plans-vision/) (the statistics contain copy-pasta from a previous post on the blog, posted by someone else) with future updates, but at least to me, this still feels like empty promises.
+The point being, the situation has escalated further.
+I will not be updating this post to reflect these changes, but keep that in mind while reading: the situation presented here applied when I left, and has since gotten worse.

 # Note

-I'm not a moderator, nor am I a staff member.
+I'm not a moderator, nor am I a staff member at Stack Exchange.
 I'm one of a few million users participating in the Stack Exchange network.

 # Old background